If you have a broken mother-daughter relationship, empathy, active listening, and working on yourself can help improve the connection.

-As a mom, connecting with your daughter might be weighing on your heart.
-However, there are ways to work on your bond and open up spaces so your daughter feels more comfortable getting closer to you.
+As a mom, not connecting with your daughter might be weighing on your heart.
+However, there are ways to work on your mother-daughter bond and open up spaces so your daughter feels more comfortable getting closer to you.

 Being heard and accepted is one of our greatest needs in relationships, says Kate Fish, licensed marriage and family therapist and owner of Graceful Therapy in Oswego, Illinois.